sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

 ## Overview

 This document covers how `mednet-fs01` was joined to the `mednet.lab` Active Directory domain and configured to authenticate users and resolve groups against AD.
-As a domain member, the file server uses the same Kerberos infrastructure as the domain-joined Windows machines — staff access shares with their existing AD identities, and no separate local accounts are maintained on the server.
+As a domain member, the file server uses the same Kerberos infrastructure as the domain-joined Windows machines: staff access shares with their existing AD identities, and no separate local accounts are maintained on the server.

 This AD integration is the foundation the rest of the module is built on: the hospital share structure ([02-share-structure.md](02-share-structure.md)) and the AD group-based permissions ([03-permissions-and-acls.md](03-permissions-and-acls.md)) both depend on the server being able to resolve AD users and their group memberships.
 The server participates as a standard domain member, **not** a domain controller.